Madic-/Sway-DE/README.md

 ## Custom Sway configuration

 In git all config/sway.d/99_*.conf files are ignored.
-You can add your own config there.
+You can add your own configuration there.

 You can even create a folder with the hostname of your device and put device specific configuration in there.